ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-3.md

 ---
 title: Ngajen Ceremony
+author: Kaboom
 ---

 What the Nalaq told Shira lingered in his mind.
 Good-Natured Spirit blurted something about killing someone as if it was something trivial that could popped out easily in normal conversation.
 To kill someone after finding out his secret--what kind of secret he needed to protect anyway?
 A secret he never wanted people to know the fact he was drawing semi-porns for money.
 But he wasn’t that insecure to kill someone over a petty secret like that?
 That would be him being not right in the head.
 The more he thought about Good-Natured Spirit’s remark, the more it disturbed him.
 Especially right now, when his hands painted in red, bathed in blood.
 When he just did an act of actual killing.

 “Something on your mind, Young Master Shira?” a rough voice disturbed his train of thought.

 “Ah,” Shira looked at a burly man, an experienced hunter, who called him.

 The man’s body even drenched in thicker blood than him.
 One would get easily nauseated by the sight of it.
 Yet it didn’t make the boy flinched, as he was expecting the experience for a few months already.